FangXieLab/Knockoff-DNN/README.txt

 3. For 'Other model' file:
 Here we use deepPINK, deepLINK, Linear model-knockoff to fiter varibles, use the selected results to compare with the results filtered by our algorithms.

+cancer.csv
+The data we use in the application.